An Accretion Flare Interpretation for the Ultra-High-Energy Neutrino Event KM3-230213A: Multimessenger modeling

 \subsection{Model description}

 The peak of the optical light curve suggests that the blazar undergoes an accretion flare phase, which could lead to the enhanced particle acceleration.
 Noting that the accretion disk is likely the dominant source of AGN thermal optical emission, we assume that the accretion rate $\dot M(t)$ aligns with the optical light curve and define the accretion rate at the peak time of the optical emission, $t_{\rm pk}$, as $\dot M_{\rm pk}$.
-We then parametrize the luminosity of injected protons, $L_p$, as a fraction of the accretion power, i.e., $L_p=\epsilon_p \dot M c^2$, where an efficient proton injection efficiency of $\epsilon_p=0.2$ is adopted as a fiducial value, motivated by the studies of TDEs \citep{Winter:2022fpf}. {Possible particle acceleration sites include the accretion disk, corona, disk wind, or inner jets.
-In this work, however, we do not specify the exact acceleration mechanism; instead, we assume particle injection into the isotropic radiation zone characterized by $R_{\rm IR}$ and consider subsequent interactions with isotropized target photons.}
+We then parametrize the luminosity of injected protons, $L_p$, as a fraction of the accretion power, i.e., $L_p=\epsilon_p \dot M c^2$, where an efficient proton injection efficiency of $\epsilon_p=0.2$ is adopted as a fiducial value, motivated by the studies of TDEs \citep{Winter:2022fpf}.

 We assume a power-law proton injection rate, given by $\dot Q_p\propto \varepsilon_p^{-s}\exp(-\varepsilon_p/\varepsilon_{p,\rm max})$, and normalize the spectrum via $\int \varepsilon_p\dot Q_p d\varepsilon_p=L_p/V$, where $s=2$ is the spectral index, $\varepsilon_{p,\rm max}$ is the maximum proton energy and $V=4\pi R_{\rm IR}^3/3$ is the volume of the radiation zone.
 We assume a typical magnetic field strength of $B\sim 0.1$ G,\footnote{This value is consistent with the magnetic field strength of the disk-driven winds on sub-parsec scale in AGNs \citep[e.g.,][]{1994ApJ...434..446K,2014ApJ...780..120F}.} and will show later that the maximum proton energy $\varepsilon_{p,\rm max}$ can reach $\sim 10^9-10^{10}$ GeV.